Plate XVII – The Fourth Treatise, Sixthly

 The double aura about the Queen tells us that the innermost yellow one is associated with the Mercury Force-center, the Sahasrara Chakra of the Self-conscious mind.
 It is closest because it is primary, giving inductive suggestions into the Subconscious deductive mind, thus the blue around the yellow.
 The induced suggestion is that of releasing extra amounts of the Precious Solar Gold into the sanguinary system.
 The two hues stand alone and separate from the rest of the chakras in that the two glands, the pineal and pituitary, are all that are necessary with this bit portion of The Work.

 At the top of the wand held in the Queen’s left hand is a figure of a generic human form.
-This is a miniature personification of Adam Quodman, whose image is held in the Creative Mind of the Creator.
+This is a miniature personification of Adam Quodman, whose image is held in the Creative Mind (the World of Briah in Qabalah) of the Creator.

 In the Mirror of Alchymy Roger Bacon oddly does not address the Three Modes within Quicksilver (Mercury).
 I sense that he might have felt it better not to go there, so avoided it entirely.
 Perhaps, from surely knowing that the human self-conscious intellect is the actual active expression of the One True Ego in the physical plane of name and form, he might not have felt qualified to analyze this Metal with any detail which might have been considered criticism of the Creator Himself.
 But this is pure conjecture on my part, one can hardly assess the personality motives of an individual who lived over 800 years ago.
 But it is curious that he does not assess the Three Modes in Mercury.